PritRaj1/NonConvex-RUST/README.md

             - `StandardConf` - Standard mutation configuration
             - `AdaptiveConf` - Adaptive mutation configuration

 Example configs are provided in [tests/jsons/](tests/jsons).
-More information on each config can be found in the respective algorithm .md files.
+More information on each config can be found in the respective algorithm .md files, (links below).

-## Examples
+## Algorithms

 The following GIFs are based on the [2D unconstrained maximization problems](./examples/test_functions.md) in the [examples/](./examples) subdirectory.